Surajchacko/Wipro-Consumer---MDM-Request-Template/README.md

-Wipro Consumer MDM Request Template
+Wipro Consumer MDM Request POC

 You can download the MDM DIscount Request Template here.